Car Review

 The perfect date car, apparently.
 The previous five generations of Honda Prelude, the most recent of which retired back in 2001, frequently topped Japanese polls as the ideal transport to shuttle prospective life partners around in.
 Their sophisticated mix of a comfy interior and svelte profile feels light years away from the body-kitted Saxos that were thrown to similar use – quite literally around the local Tesco car park – in Nineties Britain.

 It's easy to assume this one, hybridised and sensible as it seems, treads a different path to Preludes of old.
-But much like the Toyota Supra - which performed a similarly unlikely comeback in recent years - those older-gen cars perhaps weren’t the hyper-focused performance machines the sepia-hued specs suggest.
-Hence the refined, efficient and utterly liveable powertrain at the core of Prelude gen6 feels right on the money.
+But much like the Toyota Supra – which performed a similarly unlikely comeback in recent years – those older-gen cars perhaps weren’t the hyper-focused performance machines the sepia-hued specs suggest.
+Hence the refined, efficient and utterly liveable powertrain at the core of Prelude Mk6 feels right on the money.
 Not least if some whisper-quiet road manners allow that infamously sparkling first date conversion to flow.

 You wish.
 What powers it?

-Let’s not ask.
+Not me.
 What about handling?

 It gains the same adaptive dampers as a Civic Type R, albeit more biased towards ride comfort, as well as its dual-axis struts which help separate steering and power delivery at the front wheels and thus avoid torque steer.
-Essential in a 325bhp Civic, arguably less so here, but the end result is a car that feels fabulously over-engineered in the best Japanese tradition.
+Essential in a 325bhp hot hatch, arguably less so here, but the end result is a car that feels fabulously over-engineered in the best Japanese tradition.

 There’s also 'AHA'.
 Avoid the Alan Partridge impersonation if you can; AHA stands for Agile Handling Assist, a system which subtly nips at the inside wheels’ brakes as you enter a corner to help the car more faithfully follow your steering input, controlling the discs individually to further aid precision.
 Probably don’t mention this if you want your first date to sign up for a second.